nanvel/blog/pages/books.md

 ## In progress

+- Architecture Patterns with Python by Harry Percival, Bob Gregory
 - The Parts Of Us That Still Remain by Atsuyuki Katsuyama, Iain White
 - Clean Architecture by Robert C. Martin
 - Wool by Hugh Howey